amarburg/MySampleProject/README.md

 This is __bold__

-And I can edit it on my computer!
+And I can edit it on Github!